Loeeeen/15lt/README.md

   3.Though logistic regression model is easy to handle, decision trees method is still significant in getting a model with higher accuracy

+Each individual contribution in the project:

+Liang Jianpeng:

+    1.Initial data-driven Insights from the dataset 2.Manage the imbalance 3.Exploratory Data Analysis 4.Logistic Regression Model

+Tang Yeqing:

+    1.Improvement for Initial data-driven Insights from the dataset 2.
+Improvement for Exploratory Data Analysis 3.Decision Tree

+Joint completion:

+    1.Search for datasets 2.Slides 3.Film

 Reference：

 https://www.nickmccullum.com/python-machine-learning/logistic-regression-python/